varya/varya.github.com/src/documents/posts/using-sc5-styleguide_en.html.md

 ---

-title: Using SC5 StyleGuide
+title: Style-guide the smaller things

 date: 2015-07-30

 layout: post

 ---
-I've been presenting [SC5 StyleGuide](http://styleguide.sc5.io/) several times during this year sharing my experience of using it for one of the SC5's clients, Elisa.
-Assuming that Elisa is a huge mobile operator with a lot of websites and a need to keep those websites visually consistent, there is no wonder that the SC5 StyleGuide as a tool provides benefits there.
+I've been presenting [SC5 Style Guide](http://styleguide.sc5.io/) several times during this year sharing my experience of using it for one of the SC5's clients, Elisa.
+Assuming that Elisa is a huge mobile operator with a lot of websites and a need to keep those websites visually consistent, there is no wonder that the SC5 Style Guide as a tool provides benefits there.
 But what about smaller websites?
 Would it be useful there?
 I did not know the answer to this question and wanted to experiment.
 The experiment were conducted on my blog codebase.
 <excerpt/>

-This is how the Living StyleGuide looks like: [varya.me/styleguide](http://varya.me/styleguide).
+This is how the Living Style Guide looks like: [varya.me/styleguide](http://varya.me/styleguide).
 You can see the interface decomposed into block pieces, each of those representing a meaningful interface unit.
 I haven't seen the interface of my blog from this perspective before.
 It gave me a lot of insight into the ways the CSS architecture of my blog should be designed.
 But, let's consider things one by one.

-## Fine-tuning the SC5 StyleGuide tool
+## Fine-tuning the SC5 Style Guide tool

 Everything starts with